 The Social Work Club: This is the organization of MVSU social work students.
-It promotes students' academic and professional development by fostering positive learning experiences.
+It promotes students' academic and professional development by fostering their positive experience.
 With strong support from the faculty, the club plans and implements all of its educational and community service activities.

-The Phi Alpha Honor Society: This is the national Social Work honor society.
+The Phi Alpha Honor Society: This is the national social work honor society.
 Students achieving academic excellence are inducted into this society.
-It fosters high standards in professional education and provides an opportunity for high achieving MVSU Social Work students in collaborating with students from other schools of Social Work.
+It fosters high standards in professional education and provides an opportunity for high achieving MVSU social work students in establishing connections with students from other schools of social work.
+Students must have a 3.0 cumulative GPA and 3.25 Social Work GPA to qualify for the Phi Alpha Honor Society.